 Many people drink alcohol responsibly and within the recommended limits which does not put their health at risk.
 But some people get into serious trouble because of their drinking, causing harm to themselves and those around them.

-Drinking is described as ‘alcohol abuse’ also known as ‘alcohol use disorder,’ when a person drinks heavily, despite negative consequences (such as strained family relationships) on their work, studies or personal life, when they put themselves or others in danger because of their drinking (e.g. drink driving), or if they get into trouble with the law due to their alcohol abuse.
+There is a strong evidence-base of research that shows that alcohol addiction, or alcoholism, is a primary, chronic brain disease.
+Heavy drinking is described as ‘alcohol abuse’ also known as ‘alcohol use disorder,’ when a person drinks heavily, despite negative consequences (such as strained family relationships) on their work, studies or personal life, when they put themselves or others in danger because of their drinking (e.g. drink driving), or if they get into trouble with the law due to their alcohol abuse.
 (DSM-IV Criteria)

 People with alcohol addiction (also known as ‘alcohol dependency’) will have a strong urge to drink and will find that they are consistently unable to stop once they have started.
 Note: despite this dependency on alcohol, some alcoholics remain functional in their personal life and at work.
 However, this perceived “functionality” doesn’t change the signs or symptoms of being an alcoholic that include but are not limited to:

 - Criticisms from family and friends about their drinking